buhr3940/scarecrowbot/README.md

 Eric Buhr
 IOT Capstone project
 SEIS 744
-nstructors: Justin Grammens & John Pritchard
+Instructors: Justin Grammens & John Pritchard

 Problem: In my backyard, squirrels destroy plants, lawn furniture and even packages left near the back door.
 We have tried many ways to deter them with minimal success.
 We wanted to find a non-lethal way to do so and repel them from an area on a consistent basis using IoT.